Udinanon/LOVR_Experiments/notes.md

 ## Math
+Quaterniions are used for rotation systems in LOVR.

 They represent rotations, so they have also an axis of rotation you can also multiply a 3d vector by them and rotate it, if you multiply a coordinate vector you get that vector rotated by that quaternion, or inversly that direction in the coordinate system define by the quaternion.